-In the account when Jesus miraculously provided food for five thousand men, “besides the women and children,” the Bible says it took place in a solitary place (Mark 6:32).
-The closest town to that area was Bethsaida (Luke 9:10), but even Bethsaida was most likely some distance away because Matthew and Luke record it was in a “remote” spot.
+When Jesus miraculously provided food for five thousand men, “besides the women and children,” the Bible says it took place in a solitary place (Mark 6:32).
+Bethsaida was the closest town to that area (Luke 9:10), yet even Bethsaida was most likely some distance away.

-This occurred south of Bethsaida, near the shoreline of the Sea of Galilee, but in an area where people didn’t happen to venture through without making an intentional effort.
-For those who were at this gathering, they went there purposefully and specifically because of Jesus.
-When they learned where Jesus was at, they left their houses hastily and flocked to him, making little preparation beforehand.
-We know this because few brought food or provisions with them.
+This took place south of Bethsaida, near the shoreline of the Sea of Galilee.
+Yet, it was an area where people didn’t happen to travel through without making an intentional effort.
+For, Matthew and Luke tell us it was a “remote” spot.
+So, those who were at this gathering went there purposefully, and specifically, because of Jesus.
+When they learned where Jesus was at, they left their houses hastily, making little preparation beforehand.

-These people stopped whatever they had been doing earlier that day and hurried towards Jesus.
-For them, any time spent gathering supplies for the travel would intrude on time to be near Jesus.
-Reaching Jesus was more important than gathering provisions before their trip.
-Being near Jesus was their most pressing desire.
+These people had stopped whatever they had been doing earlier that day and hurried towards Jesus.
+For them, any time spent collecting provisions, including food, from their house would intrude on time to be near Jesus.
+Being near Jesus was a pressing desire on their heart.
+Reaching Jesus was the most important thing on their mind.

-Although, there was one thing they did beforehand that was more important than packing supplies.
-They reached out to others to go along with them, such as their family members or the sick and debilitated who needed help reaching Jesus.
+There was, however, one notable thing they did before they left their hometowns to go after Jesus.
+They reached out to others to go along with them, such as their family members, the sick, and the debilitated who needed help reaching Jesus.

-Arriving in this remote place, thousands spent the day feeding on the words and person of Jesus as He taught and healed many who were sick.
+Thousands traveled to that remote location.
+There, they spent the day feeding on the words and person of Jesus as He taught with unparalleled authority, and healed many who were sick.
 That day spent with Jesus was gratifying to everyone’s soul and spirit.

-Still, the people hadn’t eaten during the day and the disciples noticed many becoming hungry in the late afternoon.
+Still, the people hadn’t eaten food during the day, and the disciples noticed many becoming hungry in the late afternoon.
 Further, because it was getting late, the crowd faced spending a night in an open field without bedding or cover.

 As evening approached, the disciples came to him and said, “This is a remote place, and it’s already getting late.
 Send the crowds away, so they can go to the villages and buy themselves some food.”